sylviasullivan/sylviasullivan.github.io/index.md

 # Latest News

+| 10 February 2025 | Congratulations to Edgardo on receiving 1st Place in the Oral Presentation Category of student awards for the AMS Symposium on Cloud Physics!
+|:-----------|:------|
+| 13 January 2025 | Edgardo and Sylvia are in New Orleans to present at the AMS Annual Meeting.
+| 9 December 2024 | Juliana and Thabo are in Washington D.C. to present at the AGU Annual Meeting.
 | 19 November 2024 | Our NASA IIP project received some additional press from the UA College of Engineering news [here](https://news.engineering.arizona.edu/news/45m-nasa-award-propels-climate-change-technology)!
-|:-----------|:------|
 | 21 October 2024 | Our group will support PI Dr. Meredith Kupinski in a [NASA Instrument Incubator Project](https://esto.nasa.gov/project-selections-for-iip-23/#Kupinski) to build an infrared polarimeter.
 | 2 October 2024 | Sylvia shared some of our recent results in a virtual seminar with those at NASA Goddard's Climate and Radiation Laboratory.
 | 6 September 2024 | Sylvia gave a seminar in the UA Department of Physics. |